MongoEngine/mongoengine/docs/guide/defining-documents.rst

         title = StringField(max_length=200, required=True)
         date_modified = DateTimeField(default=datetime.datetime.now)

+As BSON (the binary format for storing data in mongodb) is order dependent, documents are serialized based on their field order.

 Dynamic document schemas
 ========================
 One of the benefits of MongoDb is dynamic schemas for a collection, whilst data